 A final note…in general the later the walking tour begins, the older you’ll want your kids to be for the tour.

-Old Town Trolley Tour’s Ghosts and Gravestones Tour is billed as PG-13, and no children under 6yo are able to join.
+Old Town Trolley Tours offers the Ghosts and Gravestones Tour — which is billed as PG-13, and no children under 6 years old are able to join.

 The tales of legends and garish characters are told on one of Savannah’s beloved trolley cars as well as on foot.
-This 90 min tour focuses on the historic district and includes exclusive access to the Andrew Low House.
+This 90 minute tour focuses on the Savannah Historic District and includes exclusive access to the Andrew Low House.

 The other exclusive stop along this journey is the Perkins’ & Son’s haunted Ship Chandlery, which is known as the epicenter of America’s Most Haunted city.